 About Me

-I’m an audio engineer living in Saint Paul, Minnesota, specializing in podcast and broadcast production with significant music recording and mixing experience.
+I’m an audio engineer, technical director, and systems designer living in Saint Paul, Minnesota, specializing in podcast and broadcast production with significant music recording and mixing experience.

-Currently, I’m on the audio team at The New York Times where I mix shows, develop content workflow, and provide technical training for production teams.
-I support many of the narrative shows as well as The Daily.
+I’ve led the audio engineering team at The New York Times where we mixed shows, developed content workflows, and provided technical training for production teams.
+I supported the entire shows portfolio, including The Daily.

 Prior to my time in Minnesota, I lived in Boston, MA and worked as a recording engineer at the New England Conservatory of Music and audio production educator at Boston University.